JetsadaSomporn/Demand-Forecasting-Fashion/README.md

 - Storytelling-ready forecasts with glassmorphism-inspired UI, real-time charting, AI-generated insights, and bilingual copy throughout the workflow.
 - Adaptive modelling with automatic switching between historical and metadata LightGBM pipelines based on uploaded sales history.
-- Human-in-the-loop AI using NVIDIA Llama 3.3 for CSV mapping and insights, and Gemini 2.0 Flash for image metadata extraction.
+- Human-in-the-loop AI using NVIDIA Llama 3.3 for CSV mapping and insights, and Qwen 2.5-VL for image metadata extraction.
 - Offline-friendly operations with JSON-based fallbacks in `.data/` ensure forecasting, history, and settings persist even without Supabase credentials.
 - Secure, scalable foundation where Supabase handles auth, storage, and Postgres; optional Hugging Face Space keeps long-running inference outside Vercel limits.
 - Currency-aware cost handling where costs are captured in any configured currency and converted to USD before modelling to match training data.